NicoM1/IceEntity/README.md

 **[3]** The files you edit while making use of live reloading **are not your main files**.
 The files you want to edit are in: yourProject\export\windows\ (neko or cpp)\bin\assets\data. **If you wish to use the logic you've created, copy these files back into your main folder when you are done**.

 **[4]** Unfortunately, "live reloading" isn't *quite* live yet.
 Once you've built and opened your game, open a console window and navigate to your main project folder.
-Now, whenever you wish to see the effect of a change you made, simply type "lime update [neko/windows]" (where [neko/windows] is whatever target your running your project in.
+Now, whenever you wish to see the effect of a change you made, simply type "lime update [neko/windows]" (where [neko/windows] is whatever target your running your project in).
 Hint: after you've done this once, you can just press the [up arrow] and then enter to update it again.

 **[5]** General Notes: